lando07/AMD-7000-Series-VFIO/README.md

 /etc/libvirt/hooks/qemu.d/YOUR_VM/release/end
 ```

-Once created, in any text editor with root priveliges, edit a new file in this directory:
+Once created, in any text editor with root privileges, edit a new file in this directory:

 `/etc/libvirt/hooks/qemu.d/YOUR_VM/prepare/begin/start.sh`